Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Organize reusables: providers, deposit system, visible return stations, clear signage

-• Waste management: separation stations, train staff, clarify disposal partners
+• Waste management: separation stations, train staff, clarify disposal partners and routes

 For Visitors

-• Take leftovers with you or share; separate waste correctly
+• Take leftovers with you or share; separate waste correctly into designated containers

-Local Voices and Places
+Local Voices and Places in Hof

-Sample event venue in Hof: Freiheitshalle, Kulmbacher Str.
+Example event location in Hof: Freiheitshalle, Kulmbacher Str.
 4, 95030 Hof.

 “Perfect place in a way.
 You will find always some sort of events that might spark your interest.
 Highly recommended.” — Sannnidh Ramoliya, ★5